AmirHooshangi/surepay-validation/ARCHITECTURE.md

 - Transaction, ValidationError, and other core objects are immutable
 - Thread-safe by default, prevents accidental bugs

+**ScopedValue for thread-safe validation state**
+- Java 25's ScopedValue is used to maintain per-validation uniqueness state
+- Each validation run gets its own isolated scope, preventing cross-contamination
+- No need for thread-local variables or synchronization
+- Automatically cleaned up when validation completes
+- Enables safe concurrent validation of multiple files

+**Virtual Threads for async processing**
+- Async validation jobs use Java 25 virtual threads (Project Loom)
+- Millions of virtual threads can run concurrently with minimal overhead
+- Much more efficient than traditional thread pools for I/O-bound operations
+- Configured via Spring's TaskExecutor with configurable pool sizes

 ## API Endpoints

 - `POST /api/v1/validation/validate` - Sync validation (max 250 MB, returns result immediately)